T3rO/nexmon_csi_gain/README.md

 There are different "gain_types".
 In my experiments gain values only changed for gain_type = 10.
 This patch extracts gain values for gain_types (1,2,3,4,9 and 10).

-The folde rpcap_reading contains a python script to read the captured pcap files.
+The folder pcap_reading contains a python script to read the captured pcap files.
 Usage:

 ```python
 import read_pcap as rp